AdamBoley/The-Space-Marine-Legions/README.md

 [This CSS Tricks article](https://css-tricks.com/couple-takes-sticky-footer/) was particularly helpful in making the footer stick the bottom of the page.

 [This CSS Tricks article ](https://css-tricks.com/stripes-css/) and [this Youtube video](https://www.youtube.com/watch?v=4kWHW7da4U8) were used for instruction on how to apply hazard stripes to the Iron Warriors Legion Article quick facts and discussion text boxes.

+[MDN Web Docs](https://developer.mozilla.org/en-US/) was used throughout the project's development to check valid CSS values and the correct use of HTML elements.

+The [Am I Responsive](http://ami.responsivedesign.is/#) site was used to generate the previews of the site as it appears on multiple devices.

 F.D.
 Bartholmew Boley - for his useful contributions to the development process.